Non-Fiction Books, Without the Lecture

 Before building Inkubator, I worked in consulting firms, startups, and corporates across Germany, the United States, and India.
 My career taught me many things.
 But one of those lessons is that the best ideas don't win.
 The best story wins.

 With that conviction in mind, whenever I would read Non-fiction books (especially self-help), it really bothered me that some great and important ideas are always narrated in the most boring way (sorry, but this is true for many non-fiction books).
 The way they write hurts the reading experience, but also the impact.
 Great ideas stayed in the head of the readers, and rarely showed in their behaviour.
-Knowing ideas from someone explaining them inspire us, and builds our knowledge, but does not really change our behaviour.

 There is a lot of conversation right now about the use AI in publishing.
 We want to address it directly.